 3. Have you been diagnosed with COVID-19 in the last 30 days?

-Guests who answer yes to #1 or #2 will not be allowed on the trip, as well as anyone in their household, or anyone who traveled with them prior to the trip.
+Guests who answer yes to #1 will not be allowed on the trip, as well as anyone in their household, or anyone who traveled with them prior to the trip who is unvaccinated.

 Guests who answer yes to #3, will be asked for clearance from a physician stating that they are non-contagious.

-Please understand that if a guest does not pass the pre-trip screening the guest and anyone else who is traveling with them will not be able to go on the trip.
+Please understand that if a guest does not pass the pre-trip screening the guest and anyone else who is traveling that is not vaccinated with them will not be able to go on the trip.

 We strongly recommend trip insurance.

-While guests won’t need to wear face coverings continually, there will usually be some circumstances where all guests will need to do so:
+While guests won’t need to wear face coverings outside, there will usually be some circumstances where all guests will need to do so:

-– On most of our trips, guests and staff travel through small communities – some of which have not had major outbreaks.
-Because of that, we will also all wear masks in any store or public place during the trip.
+– On most of our trips, guests and staff travel through small communities – some of which have different face-covering rules.
+We will follow all local rules on face coverings.

 Keeping Things Clean: